wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 https://www.youtube.com/watch?v=VbSPeYo8dfM
 ```

-This is a Giphy Gif:
+This is a Giphy gif:

 <!-- markdown-link-check-disable -->